 Being diagnosed with autism can have a lifelong stigma.
 And it is expensive.
 When kids are young, an incorrect diagnosis can stick with them and actually impair their development.
 And for what reason?
 So a company can pocket an extra few bucks?

 This story wouldn’t be complete without addressing retaliation.
 We have only seen one client ever sued by a wrongdoer.
 In our experience courts do a remarkable job of protecting whistleblowers.
-They know companies want to silence anyone who rocks the boat and make an example of them so others don’t follow in their footsteps.
+They don’t tolerate companies that want to silence concerned workers who “rock the boat.”
+Bad employers sometimes want to make an example of whistleblowers so others don’t follow in their footsteps.

 The federal False Claims Act and most states have powerful anti-retaliation laws.
 We can’t prevent the occasional employer who files a frivolous lawsuit, but we can and will prosecute them for damages.
 Under federal law, those damages include double damages and attorney fees.